julianmclain/algorithms-mixtape/algorithms_mixtape/hash_tables/README.md

 - For example, if we search for 23, will map 23 to 3 and search in bucket 3.
 And We find out that 23 is not in bucket 3 which means 23 is not in the hash table.

+## Applications

+Practical programming applications of sets
+- Detecting duplicates
+- Detecting cycles
+- Tracking items "seen" so far
+- Identifying unions, intersections, or whether collections are disjoint
+- When you need to store 2 pieces of related together (key, value)
+- When you want fast information lookup by key [common restaurant example](https://leetcode.com/explore/learn/card/hash-table/184/comparison-with-other-data-structures/1177/)
+- When you want to aggregate information by key
+  - e.g. Counter in Python [first unique character example](https://leetcode.com/explore/learn/card/hash-table/184/comparison-with-other-data-structures/1119/)
+  - e.g. Designing a key function that will group data [Design the key](https://leetcode.com/explore/learn/card/hash-table/185/hash_table_design_the_key/1125/)

 ## The hash function